 “Xamarin uses C# and native libraries wrapped in the .Net layer for cross-platform app development.
 Such applications are often compared to native for both iOS and Android mobile development platforms in terms of performance and user experience.
 Xamarin allows you to create platform-specific UI code layer.
 Thus, Xamarin cross-platform apps look 100% native on any device, providing better user experience, as compared to generic hybrid apps.’

 Xamarin can be broken down into two of its major products: iOS and Android.
 For iOS, the source code is compiled into native Ahead-of-Time compilation assembly code.
 With Android, apps go through Intermediate Language before being compiled into the native assembly code at Just-in-Time compilation.
 Both products however use automated processes that function to handle memory allocation, garbage collection, and more.

 Here at Number8 we always work to be ahead of the times and use the latest technology.
-If you are interested in working with software developers that are accomplished in mobile development, contact us here.
-To learn more about Xamarin, visit the website here.
+If you are interested in working with Agile software developers that are accomplished in mobile development, Contact Us.
+Learn more about Xamarin.

 Facilite sus datos para hablar hoy mismo con un ejecutivo de cuentas de number8 sobre sus necesidades de desarrollo y sienta lo que es que le escuchen antes de venderle una solución.